The Audio Video Annotations Analysis Toolkit

 Input

-Reduce the corpus to specific files.
+Reduces the corpus to specific files.
 Useful to work on a subset of the corpus without modifying the corpus itself.
 This processor also accepts a selection of annotations, in which case only corpus files of these annotations will be kept.

 Input